The Instructors

 Claire Guynes

-Interim Ag/ Equine Program Coordinator/ Equine Instructor
+Interim Instructional Assistant/ Equine Instructor

 Claire Guynes is originally from Oregon but currently hails from Greenville, CA. In 2021, she graduated from Feather River College where she earned an Associate of Science Degree in Equine Studies and General Agriculture, along with a Bachelor of Science degree in Equine and Ranch Management.
 Claire is currently working towards earning her Masters in Equestrian Education from William Woods University.
-She enjoys managing and assisting with the breeding program at Feather River, and looks forward to spring time every year to meet the new foals.
+She enjoys assisting with the breeding program at Feather River, and looks forward to spring time every year to meet the new foals.
 Her free time is spent on riding her personal horses and managing her 20 acre farm in Greenville.
 Claire is ecstatic to be a part of FRC’s Equine team where she currently teaches the Mare and Foal classes along with her role as the Agriculture Assistant Program Coordinator.

 Crystal Anderson